-The Latin department at West Kirby Grammar School is a thriving and flourishing part of the school consisting of two experienced subject specialists, who share their enthusiasm and passion for the subject with their students.
+The Latin department at West Kirby Grammar School - the only state school in Wirral and Chester to offer this fascinating subject - is a thriving and flourishing part of the school, with an experienced subject specialist sharing his enthusiasm and passion for the subject with students in Key Stage 3 and 4.

-At Key Stage 4, the GCSE course incorporates a diverse range of skills including Latin translation and comprehension, Roman Civilisation and study of literature.
-The examination board which the department follows is Eduqas.
+At Key Stage 4, the GCSE course incorporates a diverse range of skills including Latin translation and comprehension, grammatical analysis, evaluation of Roman civilisation sources, and the thematic study and criticism of literature - a skill which dovetails neatly with the English curriculum.
+The department follows the Eduqas GCSE specification.

-We offer visits to enrich our curriculum including trips to Rome and the Bay of Naples and Chester in order to experience Roman sites at first hand.
+Periodically, we also offer visits to enrich our curriculum, including trips to Rome and the Bay of Naples, and to Chester, in order to experience Roman sites at first hand.

 Select page